poonchuanan/ip/docs/README.md

 ```
 ## Saving data

-duke.Duke saves the data entered into a text file every time the tasklist is updated.
+Duke saves the data entered into a text file every time the tasklist is updated.
 It will also load the saved data every time the application is launched.

 The application stores the data in the following format in a .txt file:
 ```